 The Ohio Dental Association Foundation is the philanthropic arm of the ODA, committed to helping Ohioans.
 Its mission is to improve the oral health of the citizens of Ohio and enhance the dental profession in the state.
-The Foundation is managed by a Board of Trustees and the Foundation Director, and assisted by other ODA staff.
+The foundation is managed by a Board of Trustees and assisted by other ODA staff.

 What does the ODA Foundation do in Ohio?

-Through donor support, the ODA Foundation helps make a difference for ODA members, future dentists and vulnerable populations in Ohio by awarding annual grants and scholarships.
-Hundreds of Ohio dental school students have received financial assistance through the years - and countless more uninsured and low-income Ohioans have received free dental care and a healthier smile thanks to community dental programs that we help.
+Through donor support, the ODA Foundation helps make a difference for future dentists and vulnerable populations in Ohio by awarding annual grants and scholarships.
+Hundreds of Ohio dental school students have received financial assistance and countless more uninsured and low-income Ohioans have received free dental care and a healthier smile thanks to community dental programs that we help.

-The Foundation is financially supported and continues to grow due to the generosity of dentists and other friends of the Foundation, including the ODA and ODASC.
-Pledges, annual fundraisers and general donations are common forms of support.
+The ODA Foundation is financially supported and continues to grow due to the generosity of dentists and other friends of the foundation, including the ODA and ODASC.
+Annual fundraisers and general donations are common forms of support.
 Investments are maintained in accordance with ODA investment policies, and with the philosophy of “investing prudently and with diligence while attempting to obtain a return on investment equal to or greater than the current inflation rate,” as defined in the investment guidelines.

-Can I donate on behalf of another person?
+Can I donate in recognition of another person?